elihugarret/RaptorLib/README.md

 Introduction
 ======
 RaptorLibs are modules for sequencing and manipulating sound (synthesis and samples) in Lua.
+Inspired by Alex McLean's Tidal http://yaxu.org/tidal/ and Thor Magnusson's Ixi Lang https://github.com/thormagnusson/ixilang

 How it works? -- Basically, i wrote a lot of functions and nerdy stuff using the Gerald Franz's proteaAudio Lua API for synthesis and sample manipulation.
                  http://viremo.eludi.net/proteaAudio/proteaaudiolua.html